fzankl/docsify-plugin-flexible-alerts/README.md

 If alerts do no look as expected, check if your `index.html` as well as alerts in Markdown are valid according to this documentation.

 ## Changelog

+08/20/2022
+  * Updated development dependencies and moved to GitHub Actions.

 09/20/2020
   * Removed dependency to FontAwesome and embedded icons as SVG directly.